Asia’s Promethean CreatorsWritten by Lace N

-Saigon-based Rice Creative is one of Asia’s branding & creative powerhouses.
+Saigon-based Rice Creative is one of Asia’s branding & creative powerhouses, situated just steps away from the Hive District 1.
 Whether you’re Uber wanting to break into Vietnam, Coca Cola requiring a local take on your visual identity, Wallpaper* Magazine, Fred Perry, a Parisian teahouse, or Vietnamese chocolate brand Marou, purveyor of the world’s most beautifully-packaged bars, you turn to Rice for all things creative.
 The recipient of dozens of international awards, Rice has been featured in MONOCLE and Taschen to name a few.
 We sat down with co-founder Chi-An De Leo to talk about how he does it – and how he sees Saigon’s creative landscape.

 De Leo credits a life lived unbound by borders with his ability to see things through a multifaceted lens.
 “My first language was Mandarin.
 Then I moved from Taiwan to Vietnam, learned Vietnamese and forgot my Chinese, then I was learning French while trying to keep my English,” he remembers.
 And all of that happened before the age of eight.
 Born in Germany to Vietnamese-French and Italian parents, De Leo “made a point not to be that international kid.”
 Authenticity is at the heart of everything he does.